stanford-scs/scp-spec/draft-mazieres-dinrg-scp-02.md

 ~~~~~

 The `votes` and `accepted` sets are disjoint; any value that is
-eligible for for both sets is placed only in the `accepted` set.
+eligible for both sets is placed only in the `accepted` set.

 `votes` consists of candidate values nominated by the sender.
 Each
 node progresses through a series of nomination _rounds_ in which it